Sadbags/holbertonschool-simple_shell/README.md

 ## Description

+- What is shell?

 Shell is a command-line interpreter or shell that provides a command line user for Unix-like operating systems.
 The Shell is a program that takes the command inputs from the user and passes them to the machines to execute them through the kernel.

+- What is a kernel?

+A kernel is the core component of an operating system (OS) that manages the system's resources and provides essential services to software applications like disks, RAM, CPU, etc.

+- What is EOF?

+End of file is a condition that terminates the program using (Ctrl+D) and exits to the terminal.

+- What is pid and ppid?

+* pid : The process identifier (PID) is to identify an active process.
+* ppid : The parent process ID is the number assigned to the process of a given process in an operating process.

+- What if fork()?

+It creates a new process duplicating the process that makes the call.

+- What is wait()?

+It waits for the child to finish and it recovers the status of its exit.

 ## General Requirements